rafamel/slimconf/README.md

 ##### `constrain`

-Requires environment variable to be defined, throwing otherwise.
+Requires an environment variable to be defined, throwing otherwise.
 If an array of allowed values are passed the value will be checked against them, throwing if its not contained in the array.
 [See docs.](https://rafamel.github.io/slimconf/globals.html#constrain)

 ```javascript
 import { envs } from 'slimconf';